With people

 Paternity leave Up to 4 weeks (28 days) within 8 weeks after the birth of a child is available and can be taken in installments.
 Paid leave is available until the child is 2 years old.

-Time off for sick/injured childcare Five days for the nursing care of one child up to the third grade of elementary school and ten days for the second child onward (paid leave). (statute allows this only for children up to the first grade of elementary school.)
+Leave for caring for a sick child and related purposes Five days for the nursing care of one child up to the third grade of elementary school and ten days for the second child onward (paid leave).

-Childcare facilities and allowance A nursery school fee subsidy system, childcare services, and on-site day-care facilities are available.
-Additionally, health management rooms located at each site offer private rooms for childcare and multipurpose use such as freezing breast milk.
+Development of childcare facilities Babysitting and other childcare services, as well as on-site day-care facilities, are available.
+Additionally, health management rooms located at each site offer private rooms for childcare and can be used for multiple purposes, such as freezing breast milk.

 Family-care system Family-care leave program A maximum of three years is available for employees taking care of family members, which can be taken in installments.
-Paid leave is available for a total of 93 days. (the statutory leave period is a total of 93 days without pay).
+Paid leave is available for a total of 93 days.
+(The statutory leave period is a total of 93 days.)

 Part-time work Shortening of working hours by a maximum of three hours per day, which can be taken for up to three years in total and can be taken in installments.